Icinga/icinga2/doc/9-icinga2-api.md

 When an error occurs, the response body will contain additional information about the problem and its source.

-A status in the range between 200 and 299 generally means that the request was succesful and no error was encountered.
+A status code between 200 and 299 generally means that the request was succesful.

 Return codes within the 400 range indicate that there was a problem with the request.
 Either you did not authenticate correctly, you are missing the authorization